Weather Strip

 The current forecast age is displayed in the lower left corner (or a "✓" when the forecast is less than 5 hours old).
 Tap the label to see the full details and loading status.

-To access a purchase or upgrade you made on a different device, go to app settings (button in the lower-right of the main screen), tap "Subscription", then tap the "Restore Purchases" link.
+To access a purchase or upgrade you made on a different device, open Weather Strip on your new device and go to app settings (gear button in the lower-right of the main screen).
+Tap "Subscription", then tap the "Restore Purchases" link.

 Changing your subscription